Wheeler 2-hitter, Harper HR, Phils beat Mets, 8th win in row

 Jean Segura and J.T.
 Realmuto also homered for the Phillies, who moved 2 1/2 games ahead of the Mets in the NL East.
 The streak is Philadelphia’s longest since winning eight straight in July 2010.

 The Mets got a pregame pep talk in the clubhouse from owner Steve Cohen before losing for the seventh time in eight tries.
-New York arrived at Citizens Bank Park this weekend leading the division.
+New York arrived at Citizens Bank Park this weekend leading the division and left in third place.
+Atlanta is in second place, two back of Philadelphia.

 Following an emotional ceremony to retire the jersey of Roy Halladay, Wheeler (10-6) pitched like the late Hall of Famer.

+“On a day that you honor one of the greatest pitches I’ve witnessed pitch, he goes out and it was like Roy had his hand on it,” Phillies manager Joe Girardi, pausing while choking up a bit, said.
+“He gives a Roy Halladay appearance today.”

+Said Wheeler, “Today was his day and I just tried to pitch like him.”

-Wheeler gave up a double to Brandon Nimmo to start the game and then retired 22 consecutive batters until Michael Conforto walked in the eighth.
+Wheeler gave up a double to Brandon Nimmo to start the game and then retired 22 consecutive batters — the most by a Phillies pitcher since Halladay’s perfect game on May 29, 2010 — until Michael Conforto walked in the eighth.
 Nimmo singled with one out in the ninth and Wheeler soon struck out slumping slugger Pete Alonso for his fourth career complete game, three of them shutouts.

 Wheeler walked only one.
 He threw 80 of his 108 pitches for strikes.

 Offense continued to be a struggle for the Mets, and they have 20 total runs in the last nine defeats.
-Alonso was hitless in four at-bats with a pair strikeouts to stretch his rut to 0 for 21.
+Alonso was hitless in four at-bats with a pair strikeouts to stretch his rut to 0 for 21, yet remained positive afterward.

+“Two weeks from now, nobody is going to talk about this,” Alonso said.
+“There are certain times in the process where you know you’re on the right path and you’re not getting results.”

 Taijuan Walker (7-7), a first-time All-Star this year, continued his second-half slump.
 The right-hander allowed three runs on four hits with a walk and a strikeout.
 Three of the hits were homers, upping the staggering count to 10 longballs surrendered in the last four contests.
 Over that stretch, Walker is 0-4 with a 7.84 ERA and has given up 26 hits in 20 2/3 innings.